Nonlinear Drift in Feynman-Kac Theory: Preserving Early Probabilistic Insights: State of the art

-This \textit{a priori} spurious intuition has prevented the use of branching stochastic processes for drift-diffusion transport, but the present letter intends to show that this intuition comes from an improper limit inversion and that the two processes (drifting along the expectation or drifting along the velocity random process) are rigorously similar.
-With this view, an extension of Feynman-Kac path-integral formalism to velocity-coupled PDEs is hereafter proposed by means of embedded Continuous Branching Stochastic Processes (CBSP).
-We show that by using such processes it is possible to provide a generic framework allowing breakthrough physical insights in terms of propagative pictures of such non-linearly coupled PDEs and to handle subsequent statistical estimations in both confined and complex geometries, as shown in Fig.~\ref{fig:complex}. \paragraph{State of the art} In 1947,~\cite{KolmogorovDmitriev} first introduced the term "Branching Process", although Discrete Branching Stochastic Processes were first conceptually formulated by~\cite{Bienayme,GaltonWatson} and used by~\cite{feller_diffusion_2015} to unravel probabilistic insights to one-dimensional diffusion equations such as the limit of a Bienaym\'e-Galton-Watson process.
-Between late 40's and late 60's,~\cite{KolmogorovDmitriev,Ikeda1965} and subsequent developments such as those of~\cite{Dawson1978} in the field of superprocesses laid the theoretical foundations for branching Markov processes and especially CBSP ~\cite{jirina_stochastic_1958,Lamperti1967}, of which branching brownian motion is a particular case.
-The first use of these CBSP was finally made by~\cite{skorokhod_branching_1964,McKean1975} to provide probabilistic Feynman-Kac representations of solutions to KPP reaction-diffusion equations~\cite{KPP1937} $\p_t\eta(\mathbf{r},t)=D\nabla^2\eta(\mathbf{r},t)+f[\eta(\mathbf{r},t)]$ in which the non-linearity occurs within the source term $f[\eta]$ (\textit{e.g.} Fisher-KPP: $f[\eta]=\eta(1-\eta)$~\cite{Fisher1937}).
+In 1947,~\cite{KolmogorovDmitriev} first introduced the term "Branching Process", although Discrete Branching Stochastic Processes were first conceptually formulated by~\cite{Bienayme,GaltonWatson} and used by~\cite{feller_diffusion_2015} to unravel probabilistic insights to one-dimensional diffusion equations as the limit of a Bienaym\'e-Galton-Watson process.
+Between late 40's and late 60's,~\cite{KolmogorovDmitriev,Ikeda1965} and subsequent developments in the field of superprocesses laid the theoretical foundations for branching Markov processes and especially CBSP ~\cite{jirina_stochastic_1958 }, of which branching brownian motion is a particular case.
+The first use of these CBSP was finally made by~\cite{skorokhod_branching_1964,McKean1975} to provide probabilistic Feynman-Kac representations of solutions to KPP reaction-diffusion equations~\cite{KPP1937} $\p_t\eta(\mathbf{r},t)=D\nabla^2\eta(\mathbf{r},t)+f[\eta(\mathbf{r},t)]$ in which the non-linearity occurs within the source term $f[\eta]$ (\textit{e.g.} Fisher-KPP: $f[\eta]=\eta(1-\eta)$ ).
 As mentioned above, the present paper deals with another wide class: PDEs non-linearly coupled to a model of the drift velocity.
 As a formal illustration of this coupling we can mention Poisson-Nernst-Planck equations